mvincent7891/iRETAIN/README.md

 [devk_view]: ./docs/images/deck_view.png

 #### Edit Decks
 Click on the pencil icon to edit the deck.
 Let's add a tag to make the deck searchable.
 Input the tag name `scientific` and hit return.
-Now save the deck.
-Now users can search for this deck using the query, `scientific`.
+Save the deck - now users can search for this deck using the query, `scientific`.

 ![EditDeck][edit_deck]
 [edit_deck]: ./docs/images/edit_deck.png

 #### Search for Decks
  To prove it, click the magnifying glass in the top right corner of the screen.
 Enter the search query `scientific` and hit return.
-You should see the newly tagged Famous Equations deck in the results display. if you click `view`, you'll be redirected back to the deck.
+You should see the newly tagged Famous Equations deck in the results display. if you click `View`, you'll be redirected back to the deck.

  ![SearchDecks][search_decks]
  [search_decks]: ./docs/images/search_results.png